ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night.
+My friend* would look upon my quiet face
+Before they laid it in its resting place,
+And deem that death had left it almost fair ;
+And, laying snow-white flowers against my hair.
-ooth it down with tearful tenderness,
+Would smooth it down with tearful tenderness,
 And fold ray hands with lingering caress.
 Poor hands, so empty and so cola to-night!
 If I should die to-night,